Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 ### 06/06/2024

 MacOS error is preventing me from running code.
 I will need to condense the image modification code in class tomorrow.

+### 06/07/2024 - 06/09/2024

+Condensed the draw method.
+Pair programmed on call with Khush because computer broke.